Health Economics Facility / Dep. of Public Health at the Faculty of Medicine

-Michaela Barbier, PhD, is a Senior Scientist in Health Economics and Modeling at ECPM, with a background in biostatistics.
-Her main interests are in the field of health economic evaluations, value in health care, health services research, and real-world data analyses.
+Michaela Barbier, PhD, is a senior scientist in health economics and modeling at ECPM and has a background in biostatistics.
+Her main interests lie in the area of health economic evaluations, benefits in health care, health services research and the analysis of real data.

-Jana Bartakova, PhD, is a Postdoctoral Researcher at the Institute of Nursing Science (INS), University of Basel, with a degree in Systematic Integration Processes in Health Services and a PhD in Health economics.
-Her research experiences include health economic evaluations in implementation science and alongside clinical trials, healthcare labor market analyses, HTA, quality of life research and health economic modelling.
+Jana Bartakova, PhD, is a postdoctoral researcher at the Institute for Nursing Science (INS) at the University of Basel, with a degree in systematic integration processes in healthcare and a PhD in health economics.
+Her research experiences include health economic evaluations in implementation science and, in addition to clinical studies, labor market analyzes in the healthcare sector, HTA, quality of life research and health economic modeling.

-Mark Lambiris, PhD, is a Senior Health Economist at the Health Economics Facility of the Medical Faculty and the Institute of Pharmaceutical Medicine (University of Basel).
-His research activities include health economic evaluations (cost-effectiveness analysis of pharmaceuticals or interventions), applying causal inference methods to real world data (health insurance claims, electronic medical records, social security datasets), implementation science research and evidence synthesis (meta-analysis).
-His work has spanned multiple disease and public health areas including infectious diseases, antimicrobial resistance, child and cognitive development, mental health, cancer and multiple sclerosis.
+Mark Lambiris, PhD, is a senior health economist at the Health Economics Facility at the Faculty of Medicine and the Institute of Pharmaceutical Medicine (University of Basel).
+His research activities include health economic evaluations (cost-effectiveness analyzes of drugs or interventions), the application of causality inference methods to real-world data (health insurance claims, electronic medical records, social security datasets), implementation research, and evidence synthesis (meta-analysis).
+His work has spanned multiple disease and health areas, including infectious diseases, antimicrobial resistance, child and cognitive development, mental health, cancer and multiple sclerosis.
 He uses both frequentist and Bayesian statistical methods.

-Judith Lupatsch, PhD, is a Senior Research Scientist and Lecturer at the Institute of Pharmaceutical Medicine.
-Her research interests focus on health economics, HTA, epidemiology and health service research, especially modelling aspects.
+Judith Lupatsch, PhD, is a senior research scientist and lecturer at the Institute of Pharmaceutical Medicine.
+Her research interests focus on health economics, HTA, epidemiology and health services research, especially modeling aspects.

-Niklaus Meier is a PhD student in Public Health and Epidemiology at the University of Basel as of January 2021, under the supervision of Prof. Thomas Szucs.
-He specializes in health technology assessment and cost-effectiveness analysis for pharmaceuticals.
+Niklaus Meier has been a doctoral student in public health and epidemiology at the University of Basel since January 2021 under the supervision of Prof. Thomas Szucs and specializes in health technology assessment and cost-effectiveness analyzes for pharmaceuticals.

-Nadine Schur is a Senior Research Scientist at the Institute of Pharmaceutical Medicine (ECPM), University of Basel, with a Degree in Biomathematics and a PhD in epidemiology.
-Her research interests are real-world database analyses, health economic evaluations and decision-analytic modelling.
+Nadine Schur is a senior research scientist at the Institute of Pharmaceutical Medicine (ECPM) at the University of Basel.
+She has a degree in biomathematics and a doctorate in epidemiology.
+Her research interests lie in the analysis of real-world databases, health economic evaluations and decision-analytic modeling.

-Matthias Schwenkglenks leads the Health Economics Facility at the Department of Public Health, Medical Faculty, of the University of Basel and is Head of Research at the Institute of Pharmaceutical Medicine (ECPM).
-He also holds a Titular Professorship at the Medical Faculty of the University of Zürich.
-Main research activities are in the fields of health economic evaluation (cost-effectiveness, cost-utility studies) and health services research using large, administrative datasets.
-A planned main focus of future research is the impact of insurance and reimbursement system design on the utilization and quality of healthcare services.
+Matthias Schwenkglenks heads the Health Economics Facility at the Department of Public Health at the Medical Faculty of the University of Basel and is head of research at the Institute for Pharmaceutical Medicine (ECPM).
+He also holds an adjunct professorship at the Medical Faculty of the University of Zurich.
+His research focuses on health economic evaluation (cost-effectiveness, cost-utility studies) and health services research with large, administrative data sets.
+A planned focus of future research is the influence of the design of insurance and reimbursement systems on the use and quality of health services.

-Sandro Stoffel, PhD, is a Senior Research Scientist with experience in behavioural health economics, medical decision making, health psychology and survey methodology.
+Sandro Stoffel, PhD, is a senior research scientist with experience in behavioral health economics, medical decision-making, health psychology, and survey methodology.